Omnivore: Etymology and definitions

-Classification, contradictions and difficulties
+Classifications, contradictions and difficulties

 Though Carnivora is a taxon for species classification, no such equivalent exists for omnivores, as omnivores are widespread across multiple taxonomic clades.
 The Carnivora order does not include all carnivorous species, and not all species within the Carnivora taxon are carnivorous.
 (The members of Carnivora are formally referred to as carnivorans.)
 It is common to find physiological carnivores consuming materials from plants or physiological herbivores consuming material from animals, e.g. felines eating grass and deer eating birds.
 From a behavioral aspect, this would make them omnivores, but from the physiological standpoint, this may be due to zoopharmacognosy.
-Physiologically, animals must be able to obtain both energy and nutrients from plant and animal materials to be considered omnivorous.
+Physiologically, animals must be able to obtain both nutrients and energy from plant and animal materials to be considered omnivorous.
 Thus, such animals are still able to be classified as carnivores and herbivores when they are just obtaining nutrients from materials originating from sources that do not seemingly complement their classification.
 For instance, it is well documented that animals such as giraffes, camels, and cattle will gnaw on bones, preferably dry bones, for particular minerals and nutrients.
 Felines, which are usually regarded as obligate carnivores, occasionally eat grass to regurgitate indigestibles (e.g. hair, bones) and as a laxative.

 Occasionally, it is found that animals historically classified as carnivorous may deliberately eat plant material.
 For example, in 2013, it was considered that American alligators (Alligator mississippiensis) may be physiologically omnivorous once investigations had been conducted on why they occasionally eat fruits.
 It was suggested that alligators probably ate fruits both accidentally and deliberately.

 "Life-history omnivores" is a specialized classification given to organisms that change their eating habits during their life cycle.
 Some species, such as grazing waterfowl like geese, are known to eat mainly animal tissue at one stage of their lives, but plant matter at another.
 The same is true for many insects, such as beetles in the family Meloidae, which begin by eating animal tissue as larvae, but change to eating plant matter after they mature.
 Likewise, many mosquito species in early life eat plants or assorted detritus, but as they mature, males continue to eat plant matter and nectar whereas the females (such as those of Anopheles, Aedes and Culex) also eat blood to reproduce effectively.